ABOUT THE MOUNTAIN WEATHER INFORMATION SERVICE

 Geoff has been fascinated with the weather for as long as he can remember, and after graduating in meteorology at the University of Reading in 1973, worked for the Met Office for 25 years.
 Periods in research were focussed on improving weather forecasting, primarily local variations in rainfall and cloud, mostly due to the complex coastline of Britain and Ireland.
 He also did stints forecasting at several locations in the UK, and abroad in Gibraltar and the Falkland Islands.

-In 1999, Geoff moved to Galloway, having been invited to run what was originally 'Weather Watchers', a private weather forecasting company, now under the name Geoff Monk and Associates.
+In 1999, Geoff moved to Galloway, having been invited to run what was originally 'Weather Watchers', a private weather forecasting company.
 It was in 2002 when Geoff renewed an interest in local weather, this time concentrating on the mountains, developing what became the Mountain Weather Information Service.
-His other work includes providing weather forecasts for agricultural farmers in the Republic of Ireland, as well as forecasts for construction companies, and sporting and cultural events throughout the year.

 Geoff is passionate about teaching meteorology.
-Once a year, he lectures to science graduates at an annual field course on Arran, run by the National Centre for Atmospheric Science.
+He regularly lectured to science graduates at an annual field course on Arran, run by the National Centre for Atmospheric Science.
 He has also trained several student meteorologists over the years in mountain weather.

 His life-long interest in mountains was sparked by a school day trip to the Langdales.
-Now into his 60s, Geoff continues to enjoy the mountains all over Scotland whenever he gets the chance.
-Geoff has no plans to retire.
+Now into his 70s, Geoff continues to enjoy the mountains all over Scotland whenever he gets the chance.

-Garry has an MSc in Applied Meteorology and Climatology and a BA (Hons) in Geography and Broadcast Media and is a Registered Meteorologist (RMet) under the accreditation scheme operated by the Royal Meteorological Society.
+Garry has an MSc in Applied Meteorology and Climatology and a BA (Hons) in Geography and Broadcast Media.

 Born and raised in rural Derbyshire, on the doorstep of the Peak District, Garry has always had an affinity for the great outdoors.
 Favourite stomping grounds include the rugged gritstone edges of the Dark Peak, the wide open landscapes of the Yorkshire Dales and in more recent years bagging the classic fells of the Lake District, combined with regular trips to the Scottish Highlands.

-Garry is a student of weather history, and loves to delve into the archives to uncover the ever-changing nature of the great British weather through the decades.
+Garry is a student of weather history, and loves to delve into the archives to uncover the ever-changing nature of the great British weather through the decades, analysing how various cycles and patterns combine to give differences over time.

 When he's not on the mountains, Garry is an extremely fair weather golfer, so an accurate weather forecast is a must!
 He also enjoys landscape photography, and is always looking for a spectacular view, plus interesting skies!